 Aravaipa is best known for its bird species.
 Over one hundred fifty varieties of native birds have been seen in the canyon.
 The cacti, which populate the canyon’s rocky outcrops, are an ideal home for woodpeckers and owls.
 Other desert dwellers who make their home in the canyon are mule and white-tail deer, coyotes, coatimundi, and javelina.
 High above the canyon, desert bighorn sheep peer down to observe your progress.
 The Aravaipa Creek is home to seven varieties of native fish.
 This is one time you don’t want to forget your camera!

-A guided hiking tour through Aravaipa Canyon will provide you with a truly unique experience, a chance to visit the beautiful desert canyon in an exceptionally natural state, an easy hike into the wilderness, the opportunity to observe native plant and wildlife firsthand, and the singular experience of treading through the history of Arizona's native peoples.
+A hiking trip through Aravaipa Canyon will provide you with a truly unique experience, a chance to visit the beautiful desert canyon in an exceptionally natural state, an easy hike into the wilderness, the opportunity to observe native plant and wildlife firsthand, and the singular experience of treading through the history of Arizona’s native peoples.

-Today we start the day with a day hike towards the west Entrance of Aravaipa Wilderness.
+Start your day with a day hike towards the west Entrance of Aravaipa Wilderness.
 There are many side canyons to explore, but the one we are heading for is Horse Camp.
 Aside from an old homestead in the thick forest of Cottonwood and Sycamore trees, there is much to explore if you are willing to do a bit of scrambling over boulders.
 The Spring months may even treat you with running streams and waterfalls!